 If your pregnancy is low-risk, home birth vs hospital birth may be a question worth asking yourself.
-There are a number of reasons home birth can be a worthwhile choice:
+There are a number of reasons a planned home birth can be a worthwhile choice:

 - Sharing the Experience– A birth at home enables you to have the ones you love around you, which can provide a feeling of relaxation and calm.

 - Lower Costs– Many people are choosing home birth because it can be more economical.
 The average home birth cost is between $2000-$4000, making it approximately ¼ of the price of the typical hospital birth.

 The Comfort of Home– Going into labor and giving birth are not easy experiences.
 But, being in your own home can provide a pleasant environment where you feel truly comfortable.
 Instead of worrying about sharing a room, you’ll be able to move freely and do as you would.

 However, there are many other factors that come into play if you’re dealing with pregnancy difficulties.
 As a result, there can be many advantages to choosing hospital birth.

 - Safety– If you think you may be dealing with a breech birth or premature birth, being at a hospital is best.
 Home birth vs hospital birth statistics point to the fact that difficult pregnancies should be handled close to extended medical care.

 - Backup Medical Care – A good midwife can be the key to a positive home birth.
 However, having in-house medical care provides the backup you might need for dealing with birth stress.
 It also provides expertise in a variety of different ways.